-1. For every asshole there’s two waiting in the wings to take his The Stewards Ruleplace.
+1. For every asshole there’s two waiting in the wings to take his place.

 2. Do something even if it’s wrong.